hadipardis/svc/README.md

 # Learned Scalable Video Coding for Humans and Machines

-A PyTorch implementation for the following paper:
+This repository presents a PyTorch implementation for the following paper:

 H. Hadizadeh and I. V. Bajić, “Learned scalable video coding for humans and machines,” arXiv preprint arXiv:2307.08978, Jul.
 2023: https://arxiv.org/abs/2307.08978

 ![The block diagram of the proposed learned scalable video compression system.
 The base layer has two outputs: the base frame and the latent features by which the computer vision task is performed.
 The enhancement layer has only one output, which is the reconstructed frame.](main_flowchart2.png)

 ## Table of Contents
 - [Installation](#installation)